cleanerzkp/spot-instance-comparison/README.md

 - `/spot-pricings`: Retrieves spot pricing data.

 ## Additional Information
-- The `start.sh` script automates database setup and application launch.
+- Docker automates the setup of database migrations and seeders, ensuring a streamlined installation process.
-- Database setup includes seeding with provider, instance type, and region data.
-- The project is verified to work with the current Docker configuration.
-- Historical data scripts work for AWS and Alibaba.
+- Historical data functionality is currently available for AWS and Alibaba.
-- For all 4 providers pricing data from the last 28 days is availiable from SpotPricings.csv which used updateAll script daily (few exceptions)
-- The `test(regions-and-hardware)` folder is crucial for ensuring data accuracy.

 ---